IYTECENG316SoftwareEngineering/reddit/README.md

 # eksisozluk - reddit
 # Collaborative Dictionary

-App Documentation can be found in "Docs" folder.
+App Documentation can be found in "Docs" folder

   http://codict.herokuapp.com
 - We are using free web hosting so that it may take a few minutes to show up